Ask Experts Questions for FREE Help!

 Now for the fun part that really needs to be done ON SITE.

-You will have to supply the zone valves with a controled 24 volt circuit and you might have to use isloation relays to complete the thermostat connection circuit depending upon the Brand and model of thermostat and how you exactly choose to wire the system.
+You will have to supply the zone valves with a controlled 24 volt circuit and you might have to use isloation relays to complete the thermostat connection circuit depending upon the Brand and model of thermostat and how you exactly choose to wire the system.

-Warning!!!
+Warning!!
 If you do not know what you are doing with these combination low voltage circuits I suggest you stop now and call for a professional HVAC company for ON SITE SERVICE.

 Trying to explain all the different options with all the different components on this message board can be difficult if not impossible to do without taking the risk of damage to the components or your system.
 I have laid out all your components and if you feel confident in your ability go for it if not call in a pro for ON SITE SERVICE.